Site icon Panda Security Mediacenter

 Advantages of Tor

 Tor stands apart from other online privacy solutions as a free and easy-to-use option.
-Other advantages include:
+Advantages of using Tor include:

 Disadvantages of Tor